Paprikas krumpli, Hungarian paprika potatoes, my version uses the popular addition of virsli, or hotdog sausages, real comfort food!

 No, beef dripping, bacon fat, duck or goose fat would do too!

 Sorry, I’m kidding, hard fats do give this recipe a better flavour.
-But feel free to use any fairly neutral oil, but avoid olive oil because it has too much flavour.
+But feel free to use any fairly neutral oil, but avoid olive oil because it just doesn’t fit in this dish.

 Serving Suggestions